Healthcare Access: Challenges, Benefits, and Solutions for Rural and Urban Communities

 Transport Issues:

 In many rural areas, insufficient transport infrastructure increases the challenge of reaching healthcare.
-The lack of public transport options and poor road conditions make it difficult for individuals, especially without individual vehicles, to reach healthcare providers.
+The lack of public transport options and poor road conditions make it difficult for individuals, especially those without individual vehicles, to reach healthcare providers.

-Healthcare Professional Deficiency:
+Healthcare Professional Deficiency

 Economic Obstacles In Rural & Urban Areas